Mitigating the Cost of Not Knowing in Ships

 In recent years, Eddyfi Technologies has spared no effort in evolving Pulsed Eddy Current (PEC) technology.
 It has the demonstrated advantage of being able to scan through non-magnetic coatings and insulation to discover the corrosion hiding underneath, without having to strip said linings.

-All this research and development gave birth to the Eddyfi Lyft® PEC solution.
+All this research and development gave birth to the Lyft® PEC solution.
 It features a state-of-the-art portable instrument; real-time C-scan imaging; fast data acquisition (up to 15 readings per second) with grid and dynamic scanning modes.

 The solution also features a range of PEC probes for a variety of applications.